I’ve been released - what does it mean?

 You’ve had the dreaded release message saying you will not be required for the availability check you received.
 But why?

-Firstly, its important to know, that receiving a release message is a very common thing when doing supporting artist work - even more important to remember is, its not personal!
+Firstly, it’s important to know that receiving a release message is a very common thing when doing supporting artist work - even more important to remember is that it’s never personal!

 There are a number of reasons why someone gets released - we will try help explain why they happen.